MoniPar/tailors_thimble/README.md

 Featured on all pages, the responsive footer is valuable to the users as it encourages them to get in touch via phone or email if they prefer that method of contact and it also allows the users to keep connected via social media.
 It includes:
 * The business's address and a small table with opening hours.
-* Contact details are links which direct user to the relevant apps.
-On mobile the telephone number when clicked will bring up a call feature, while the email address will open up an email app on tablet or desktop as well.
+* Contact details are links which direct the user to the relevant apps.
+On mobile, the telephone number when clicked will bring up a call feature, while the email address will open up an email app on tablet or desktop as well.
 * Social links open in a new tab so that users are not directed away from the website.
 * Copyright has a link to the creator's LinkedIn page, which also opens in a new tab.
 * All links have a hover and focus effect to help users identify them as links.